 Data is encrypted to protect the information from unauthorized access.
 Encrypting data in static storage and during transmission protects privacy, ensures integrity, and validates the trustworthiness of the encoded material.
 Any content may be encrypted, making it incomprehensible.

 It’s no secret (joke intended) that everyone has private information.
 Some of your data is less sensitive.
 But conversely, other information like financial records and personally identifiable information (PII) lead to real-world harm if revealed to the public.

 You can have data without information, but you cannot have information without data.Daniel Keys Moran, computer programmer & science fiction author

 Keeping all of your information encrypted when at rest and stored on digital drives protects it if your device or digital media is lost or stolen.
-It’s even more important to encrypt data while in transit, being sent across the internet.
+It’s even more important to encrypt data sent across the public internet while in transit.
 Data in motion should have 2-3 layers of encryption to protect it.

 Assuming we’ve sold you that you should encrypt your data, which types of data should be encrypted, and when is it okay to skip the additional step?

 Generally, encryption is safe.
 Data transmitted and stored with encryption is safer than when left unencrypted.
 The average user uses encryption automatically many times daily when using a web browser or mobile app.
 Manual file encryption is safe with responsible handling of the decryption keys.

 Employing encryption manually does take a bit of knowledge, but with well-designed tools, the complexities are often automatically handled.
 In fact, users should consider using encryption on more than what they may realize.